 1939: The riverboat Uranus reached the Iron Gates gorge in Romania, on the Yugoslavian border, with 1210 fugitive Jews from Vienna, Austria, and Prague, Czechoslovakia.
 The boat's journey was halted after Great Britain, holder of the Mandate on Palestine, protested to the Yugoslavian government.

-1940: Birthdate of James Burrows, son of Abe Burrows and director of television hits including’ Taxi,'' ''Cheers,'' and ''Will and Grace.''
+1940: Abe Burrows and his wife gave birth to James Burrows the director of television hits including’ Taxi,'' ''Cheers,'' and ''Will and Grace.''
 “He also presided over one of the most Jewish moments in television.
 In a medium in which Jewish characters rarely do anything Jewish, let alone marry within the faith (Valerie Harper as Rhoda Morgenstern in Rhoda and Paul Reiser as Paul Buchman in “Mad About You” are just two examples — and don’t even mention Seinfeld), Grace Adler (Debra Messing) of “Will & Grace,” not only was married by a rabbi under a chupah, but got hitched to a Jewish doctor.
 That was Leo Markus played by Harry Connick Jr. Certainly, Jewishness has increasingly factored into Burrows’ life.
 Both his parents were Jewish but not observant.
 But his first wife was a Conservative Jew and “made him get back on the bus.”
 He had a bar mitzvah at 47, prompting one of his producing partners, Les Charles, to say: “You’re the first Jew I know who was a bar mitzvah at 47 and bald at 13.”He is what he calls a once-a-year Jew, attending shul for Yom Kippur.
 But he still gathers with his daughters every Friday evening “to light the candles, have a challah and say a bracha.”

 1940: Birthdate of Barbara Johnson, the native of Marshfield, Wisconsin, the wife of William Peyser “Bill Jacobson and the mother of Michael Peyster Jacobson and Stacy Ann Jacobson.